nojronatron/MobWxApp/README.md

 ## Project Status

+As of 23-Jan-2024:

+- Implemented Forecast view that displays 7-day forecast data.
+- Leverage CollectionView and templating to bind, display, and style the data.

 As of 17-Jan-2024:

 - Refactored navigation to use Flyout, allowing user to select various pages in the app.